LucaGiarr/lifehack-ideas/README.md

 * [style.css CSS](docs/testing/w3c/w3c_style_css.png) ~
   [style.css CSS](docs/testing/w3c/w3c_style_css_2.png)

+### Solved Bugs

+1. The form on the contact page did not scroll when the height of the screen is less than 600px.
+To resolve this I modified the position of the form to relative and I centered it on the page using margins.

+2. The life hack items in the background on the pages About and Contact were not in the correct position after I apply the changes to the position of the form.
+To resolve this I set the position of the life hack items in both views (large screens and mobile).

+3. On the contact page, when I tested it on the iPhone 12 Pro, the style of the submit button was not shown correctly (missing the word submit).
+To resolve this I specified the color of the text to be black.

+### Known Bugs

+1. The "Top to Page" button remains highlighted (orange) until the user clicks elsewhere in the mobile version.
+I would prefer the button to remain orange only when clicked and then return without any background color.

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.